Many or all companies we feature compensate us. Compensation and editorial

 Alternatives to settling student loan debt

-Settling your student loans can harm your credit, so it’s wise to consider only after you’ve exhausted other payment relief options.
+Settling your student loans can damage your credit, so it’s wise to consider only after you’ve exhausted other payment relief options.
 Alternatives to consider include:

 Deferment

-With loan deferment, you negotiate with your lender to stop making payments temporarily.
+With loan deferment, you negotiate with your lender to stop making payments for a while.
 This may be an option with federal student loans and certain private student loans.

 Note that interest may still accrue on your federal student loans during deferment periods, and whether it does with your private loans depends on your lender.